Common scams circulating in California, here’s what to look out for

 $20 Bill Scam

 The $20 bill scam involves a stranger pretending to return a $20 bill that they say a potential victim dropped, according to the Yuba City Police Department.
-This usually happens after a scammer learns of the victims debit card pin number by watching them at and ATM.
+This usually happens after a scammer learns of the victim’s debit card pin number by watching them at an ATM.

-Moments later the scammer will get the victim to open their wallet and asking for the money back.
-During the process the victim gets distracted while the scammer(s) steal the debit card right from under the victim’s nose without them knowing.
+Moments later the scammer will get the victim to open their wallet and ask for the money back.
+During the process, the victim gets distracted while the scammer(s) steal the debit card right from under the victim’s nose without them knowing.

 Officials advise people to use caution when using a debit card or providing personal information in a public place.
 It’s also recommended to pay close attention while handling financials in the presence of strangers.